UPDATE: Legal Research in Mali

 - Enhancement of initial training and education of justice sector staff

-Clearly, these reforms have momentum because of the terrible consequences for the population during and after the 2012 crisis.
+These reforms have a momentum because of the terrible consequences for the population during and after the 2012 crisis.
 Such reforms benefit from a strong legal and policy framework, which will be discussed in the following sections.

 The legal framework is based on and strongly inspired by the French legal system, which was introduced during colonial times and contained several special elements that reflected the interests of the colonial power.

-Mali has ratified many international human rights conventions, including it subscription to Universal Declaration of Human Rights of 10 December 1948 and the African Charter on Human and People’s Rights of 27 June 1982, which are both explicitly mentioned in the Constitution.
+Mali has ratified many international human rights conventions, including the Universal Declaration of Human Rights of 10 December 1948 and the African Charter on Human and People’s Rights of 27 June 1982, which are both explicitly mentioned in the Constitution.
+Another convention is the United Nations Convention Against Corruption (UNCAC), to which Mali became a signatory on 9 December 2003, and ratified on 18 April 2008.

 The Constitution includes several safeguards and principles that promote and protect democracy and rule of law; some important elements include the separation of powers, organization of elections, and the limitation of a maximum of 2 mandates for a president.
 These principles and other elements such as related organic laws will be discussed in detail in the section on the Constitution below.

-Two important policy documents are the Etude National Prospective Mali 2025 and the Strategic framework for growth and poverty reduction (CSCRP) 2012-2017.
-To date there is no comprehensive sector wide strategy document for the justice sector available.
-Several justice reform plans are described in the ten-year program for the development of the justice sector PRODEJ of which quite a lot of information can be found on Justice reform website of the Malian Ministry of Justice and the official PRODEJ website.
+Two important policy documents are the Etude National Prospective Mali 2025 and the Strategic Framework for Growth and Poverty Reduction (CSCRP) 2012-2017.
+In December 2019, a new law was adopted to facilitate the development of the justice sector, which will be discussed in more detail in the section on international development and justice reform.
+Information on previous justice reform programmes, such as PRODEJ can be found on Justice reform website of the Malian Ministry of Justice and the official PRODEJ website.

-Legal certainty is often negatively affected by legal pluralism, which is the situation where multiple legal systems exist at the same time.
-These multiple can sometimes complement each other, but often compete for application.
-In such cases, legal pluralism challenges the assumption of the state monopoly on law making.
+Legal certainty is often negatively affected by legal pluralism, which is the situation where multiple legal systems coexist at the same time.
+These multiple systems sometimes complement each other, but often compete for application.
+In such cases, legal pluralism challenges the assumption of the state monopoly on law making and puts citizens in a predicament as it complicates the effective handling of legal matters and issues.
 During colonial times multiple systems already existed, with rules that established hierarchies between the different types of law.
 It must be noted that these were defined to serve the interests of colonial powers.
 Colonial powers had less interest in how legal matters between Malian citizens were handled and left these governed and addressed by customary law.
-However, as soon as a legal issue would involve an European, then colonial law applied.
-Since decolonization several legal reforms took place and in the 1992 Constitution there is the provision that existing laws remain in force, which applies to customary law as well.
-Conditions are that existing laws do not conflict with the Constitution itself or were in the process to be abolished.
+However, as soon as a legal issue would involve a European, then colonial law applied.
+Since decolonization, several legal reforms took place and in the 1992 Constitution there is a provision that existing laws remain in force, which applies to customary law as well.
+Conditions are that existing laws must not conflict with the Constitution itself or must be in the process of being abolished.
 This still can create confusion among people as they often do not know what norms and procedures will and should apply in a concrete case and that makes them vulnerable to manipulation.
 In general, one could say that state law is mainly applied in urban centers and customary law in rural areas, which in the case of Mali are strongly influenced by religious laws, for example in the area of family law.
 Often criticism is expressed that customary laws may violate human rights, especially of vulnerable groups.
 The state and donor community increasingly expresses to be interested in a constructive engagement between state and customary systems, which is also reflected in the law on the judicial organization that identifies district courts that apply customary law.
 This creates better conditions to address such questions of what laws need to apply in a concrete case.

 It is however important to note that such constructive engagement can be challenging as state laws and customary laws have different paradigms.
-These are, for example but not limited to, reflected in the overall orientation of customary law, which is primarily restorative in nature and based on serving the interests of the community as a whole.
+These are, for example, reflected in the overall orientation of customary law, which is primarily restorative in nature and based on serving the interests of the community as a whole.
 State laws are more based on win-lose approaches with an emphasis on individual rights and obligations, which also stems from its Western origin of colonial laws.
-These different paradigms present complex questions and issues, but could however be subject to approaches to build hybrid legal systems in which both customary and state law become sources of law that can help to effectively deal to solve legal matters.
-This is still a terrain that needs to be further elaborated and tested, but is potentially an option to be developed with the use of digital systems that can facilitate such types of adjudication in practice.
+These different paradigms present complex questions and issues but could, however, be subject to approaches to build hybrid legal systems in which both customary and state law become sources of law that can help to effectively deal to solve legal matters.
+This is still a terrain that needs to be further elaborated and tested but is potentially an option to be developed with the use of digital systems that can facilitate such types of adjudication in practice.

-- Knowledge of state law and customary law; many people in Mali are illiterate and many therefore cannot read and do not know the law.
+- Knowledge of state law and customary law: many people in Mali are illiterate and many therefore cannot read and do not know the law.
 In rural areas many people may be better informed about customary laws.
-Altogether many people do not know their rights very well and that makes them vulnerable to manipulation.
+Altogether many people do not know their rights very well and that makes them vulnerable to manipulation and often denies them justice.

 - Physical and social distance: in rural areas the physical distances to courts can be considerable, up to hundreds of kilometers, while people do not have motorized means of transport.
 On the other hand, it is often mentioned that people fear the interaction with courts and may not feel that it can solve their problems.